 Long-Term Incentive Compensation.
-All Company employees are eligible to receive equity awards in the form of stock options or restricted stock.
+All Company employees are eligible to receive equity awards in the form of stock options, restricted stock or unrestricted stock.
 Equity instruments awarded under the Company's equity-based compensation plan are based on the following criteria:

-- Analysis of competitive information for comparable positions; - · Evaluation of the value added to the Company by hiring or retaining specific employees; and - Each employee's long-term potential contributions to our Company.
+- Analysis of competitive information for comparable positions; - Evaluation of the value added to the Company by hiring or retaining specific employees; and - Each employee's long-term potential contributions to our Company.